 • damage to the eye area.

-Classification of allergic reactions according to the type of irritant:
+Classification of allergic reactions by type of irritant:

 • Humoral.
-Reasons: taking antibiotics, analgesics, sulfonamides, B vitamins, radiopaque agents, NSAIDs.
-Signs: disruption of the heart, decreased immunity, general weakness, anemia.
+Reasons: taking antibiotics, analgesics, sulfonamides, B vitamins, X-ray contrast agents, NSAIDs.
+Signs: cardiac dysfunction, decreased immunity, general weakness, anemia.

 • Anaphylactic.
 Dangerous type of immune response.
-CNS damage is observed, all skin integuments are involved in the process, some mucous membranes are irritated (in the mouth, nasopharynx).
-An acute reaction occurs in the first hours after contact with the allergen, lasts about a week.
-Hospitalization is often required, complex treatment is required to restore all body functions.
+Damage to the central nervous system is observed, all skin integuments are involved in the process, some mucous membranes are irritated (in the mouth, nasopharynx).
+An acute reaction occurs in the first hours after contact with the allergen and lasts about a week.
+Hospitalization and complex treatment are often required to restore all body functions.

 • Immunocomplex.
 Symptoms affect many organs and systems.
-The main factor is the intake of certain types of drugs.
+The main factor is taking certain types of medications.

-• local reactions.
-Negative signs occur on the face and body upon contact with the allergen.
+• Local reactions.
+Negative signs appear on the face and body upon contact with an allergen.
 Rashes, itching, swelling or pronounced swelling, burning appear against the background of the body's hypersensitivity to a certain substance.

 Stages of allergic reactions:

 • first stage.
-It starts from the period of contact with the allergen until the first visible signs appear;
+Begins from the period of contact with the allergen until the appearance of the first visible signs;

-• second phase.
-The pathophysiological stage is accompanied by impaired functioning of organs and systems;
+• second stage.
+The pathophysiological stage is accompanied by dysfunction of organs and systems;

 • third stage.
 The clinical stage is a period of time characterized by the rapid development of negative symptoms.